V-Sekai/.github/profile/README.md

-V-Sekai caters to the needs of the open source VR community.
-We're trying to make a user-friendly and free virtual reality platform.

-We'd be thrilled if you join the V-Sekai team on our [Discord server](https://discord.gg/7BQDHesck8)!
+Join us at V-Sekai, an open-source VR community dedicated to creating a user-friendly and free virtual reality platform.
+Connect with us on our [Discord server](https://discord.gg/7BQDHesck8)!

-Our manuals can be found at [https://v-sekai.github.io/manuals](https://v-sekai.github.io/manuals).
+`vī-sekai` translates to "V-World" in English.

+## Get Involved

+1. **Chat**: Connect with us on [Discord](https://discord.gg/7BQDHesck8).
+2. **Test**: Try out our latest builds [here](https://v-sekai.github.io/manuals/features/play_latest.html).